calculquebec/cq-formation-cip201/doc/en/resources/time.rst

   **8x** the time.
 - Etc.

-A program’s trend with regards to processing different amounts data can be verified empirically.
+A program’s trend with regards to processing different amounts of data can be verified empirically.
 To measure execution time, a command can be prefixed with ``time -p``:

 .. code-block::